 Hi, I’m Pastor Jim.
 I live a life devoted to Jesus and look at life from an eternal perspective.
 I would love to have time to share God’s love, mercy and grace with your family.
 I’m so grateful to be a son, a brother, a husband and a dad.
 I came to Ann Arbor in February 2015 from another exciting Zion Lutheran in CT.
 I’ve been a pastor scattering seeds of hope for 27 years and have seen God at work in four different ELCA congregations after graduating from Luther Northwestern seminary in St. Paul, MN.
 My wife, Barbara has been faithfully forgiving me for 31 years.
 Our two grown children are making a difference in the world and serving their Lord with some amazing talents.
 We feel so very blessed to experience Ann Arbor and we are looking forward to our first year exploring the miracles of Michigan.
 Ask me about my 1978 Gold Wing or my passion for being out in nature.
 But don’t ask me to make any craft projects with glitter.

 As for me, I look forward to getting to know all of you!
 I’m a former educator who taught all ages and abilities in nearly 20 years of teaching and coaching.
 I heard a call into ministry about five years ago when I started serving as the Director of Family Life at Shalom Lutheran Church in Pinckney.
 It didn’t take long for me to enroll at Luther Seminary in the distributed learning program to earn my Master’s of Divinity.
-I plan to graduate in May of 2017.
+I graduated in May 2017.
 Over the years, the Shalom family grew me as a leader and allowed me to serve as an assistant pastor for the last three years.